Chinese Convenience Store Business

 Promoting the Advancement of Women

 In China, the labor contract laws have been designed to provide male and female employees with generous leave related to childbirth and childcare.
 Moreover, men and women are treated equally, and it is common practice for women to continue working after marriage.
 This legal system and practice of appointing managers based on ability work together to promote the appointment of women to managerial positions.
-In 2012, the first Chinese woman chairman was appointed at SEVEN-ELEVEN (TIANJIN).
-In 2013, a female vice general manager was appointed at SEVEN-ELEVEN (BEIJING), followed by another in 2014 at SEVEN-ELEVEN (CHENGDU).
-Appointments continued in 2016, and women currently occupy approximately half of the non-executive managerial positions at the three companies.
+In 2012, the first Chinese woman director was appointed at SEVEN-ELEVEN (TIANJIN).
+Appointments continued in 2017, and women currently occupy approximately half of the non-executive managerial positions at the three companies.
+In March 2018, SEVEN-ELEVEN (BEIJING) appointed women in the roles of vice president and director.

 |SEVEN-ELEVEN (BEIJING)||SEVEN-ELEVEN (TIANJIN)||SEVEN-ELEVEN (CHENGDU)|